 The goals of this program are for beginning writers:

-- to gain automaticity in printing by mastering letter sounds and letter formation
+- To gain autonomy in printing by mastering letter sounds and letter formation.

 All students at The Reading Clinic undergo an initial assessment of their phonological processing abilities, reading and spelling skills using standardized tests.